bartekwphd/Clohing_store-Beginner_project/README.md

 **Data Insertion**: Sample data has been prepared to populate the tables and make the practice more engaging.

 **Query exercises**: The project contains a set of SQL queries useful in data analysis.
 These queries cover basic querying techniques, including selecting, filtering, sorting, and joining data.

+**MySQL Workbench and Jupyter Notebook connection**: A **Python** script in Jupyter Notebook with a MySQL Workbench connector and code for writing SQL queries has been added to the repository.